Andrew Holleran: Critical reception

 In a positive review of Holleran's Grief in The New York Times in 2006, Caryn James wrote that "Holleran's earlier novels can seem so determined to speak for their disenfranchised gay characters that the works become inaccessible to anyone else, like looking through a window at someone else's world."

-Quoting James, in 2015 Larry Kramer took the critical establishment to task, calling Holleranthe best gay writer we have today…If he were straight, his reputation would be immense.
-The beauty of his language, the empathy for his characters and the world he writes about, are unsurpassed by any other gay writing of our time…He is our Fitzgerald and Hemingway but for one thing: He writes better than both of them…When we fall into the hands of book critics at The Times, we are amazed at their lack of understanding and empathy of what we are trying to do and say.
+Quoting Caryn James, in 2015 Larry Kramer took the critical establishment to task, calling Holleranthe best gay writer we have today...If he were straight, his reputation would be immense.
+The beauty of his language, the empathy for his characters and the world he writes about, are unsurpassed by any other gay writing of our time...He is our Fitzgerald and Hemingway but for one thing: He writes better than both of them...When we fall into the hands of book critics at The Times, we are amazed at their lack of understanding and empathy of what we are trying to do and say.
 It is quite amazing how fervent and omnipresent is the homophobia that never-endingly remains the norm for gay writers in their book reviews.

 Asked by New York Magazine to name her "favorite underrated book of the past ten years," Daphne Merkin cited Grief, and, like Kramer, said that Holleran's work is under-appreciated:This slim but singularly affecting novel put in an appearance to conditional praise last June and, to my knowledge, sank thereafter without a trace.
-A meditation on personal loss and the loss of erotic/romantic possibilities for aging homosexual men (and by implication aging everyones) it's bone-spare but plangent with meaning—the kind of novel that would be immediately hailed if it were written by a laconic European writer.
+A meditation on personal loss and the loss of erotic/romantic possibilities for aging homosexual men (and by implication all aging people) it's bone-spare but plangent with meaning—the kind of novel that would be immediately hailed if it were written by a laconic European writer.

 Explicitly acknowledging Kramer's complaint from 2015, with the publication of The Kingdom of Sand in 2022 Joshua Barone in The New York Times wrote a lengthy profile and appreciation of Holleran, accompanied by photographs of the novelist in the natural habitat of the small town in Florida that is so often the setting of his works.